 When crossing through the upland ecosystem, Kris explained to walk participants that this area consists of a fairly small range of forest types that are common to most forested woodlands on Cape.
 The portions of property at the highest elevation are made up of mature white oaks with very little understory growth.
 As the terrain slopes downward towards the marsh system, hikers saw a mixed canopy dominated by pitch pines, with a small amount of white oaks and black cherry mixed into the canopy.
 The lowest portions of the property, which abuts the vernal pools to the west and the salt marsh on the northeast, contained a fairly dense understory dominated by arrow-wood viburnum and morrow’s honeysuckle.

-After less than half a mile the trail wound its way out of the woods and along the edge of the Woods Cove marsh.
+After less than half a mile the trail emerged at the edge of the Woods Cove marsh.
 The vegetation along this marsh, like most on Cape, is made up of three parts.
 The upper marsh area is located furthest from the water’s edge and is only under water during extreme high tides.
 The two major plant species identified within the upper marsh were rugosa rose and marsh elder.

 Below this area is the portion of the marsh that is submerged at every high tide.
 This area was found to be dominated by spike grass and high-marsh cordgrass.
 The last zone is the border of the sea and the land, which is marked by the typical salt-water cordgrass,